LikhithPalya/Synkrone/README.md

 ## Project Overview

-Youtube-X-Backend is a robust and scalable backend application designed to power a YouTube-like video sharing platform.
+Synkrone is a robust and scalable backend application designed to power a YouTube-like video sharing platform.
 It provides core functionalities for video uploading, processing, storage, and retrieval, as well as user management and social media features like X (twitter) for users to share their opinions or discuss about thier topics of interest in a twitter like environment.

 ## Features